Diving in Miami

 The Miami dive trips depart from the Crandon Marina in Key Biscayne, which is about a 15-minute drive from our shop.
 Be sure to indicate if you will be checking in at the boat or at South Beach Dive and Surf as the times are slightly different.
 Our boat is a custom 46′ Newton equipped with showers, a camera table, a stereo and a head (bathroom).
 Half of the boat is shaded but there is plenty of room to catch some sun.
 There is ample free parking.
 The address is 4000 Crandon Blvd, Key Biscayne, FL 33149

 We also offer discounts on multiple dive packages: pre-pay for 5 trips and save 10%, or pre-pay for 10 trips and save 15%.
-Packages are neither refundable nor transferable and must be used within a year.
+Packages are not refundable nor transferable and must be used within a year.

 Group rates and private charters both in Miami and Key largo are available year round.

 Florida sales tax is 7% and will be added to all charters and sales.